RUSSIA: St Petersburg church liquidated, Rostov and Chelyabinsk drug and alcohol rehabilitation targeted

 Olga Sergiyenko, an assistant to the prosecutor at Shakhty Prosecutor's Office, refused to comment on the Duvanovka and Krasny Luch cases to Forum 18 on 17 March 2014.
 She stated that staff are not allowed to give out information over the telephone.

-On 22 March, law enforcement officers again raided the Duvanovka centre and took everyone present away to be questioned, apparently with no court order authorising this.
+On 22 March, officials again raided the Duvanovka centre and took everyone present away to be questioned, apparently with no court order authorising this.
 The Russian Union of Evangelical Baptists in the Southern and North Caucasus Federal Districts, who were holding a congress in Rostov at the time, have lodged a complaint with the Regional Prosecutor's Office.

 Those removed from the centre were released once the police had established their identities, but the Baptists have received no official response to the complaint, lawyer Kalinin told Forum 18 on 25 March.